amillb/pgMapMatch/README.md

 2. You will need to load a table of street edges into a PostgreSQL database.
 The easiest way to do this is:
   * Download an extract from [OpenStreetMap](http://www.openstreetmap.org/), such as those produced for metropolitan areas by [Mapzen](https://mapzen.com/data/metro-extracts/).
   * Use [osm2po](http://osm2po.de) to load the OpenStreetMap data into PostgreSQL.
 You can use another OSM import tool, but you will need to make sure your street column names match those that are in `config.py` (see Step 3 below).
+  * The `cost` and `reverse_cost` columns give the time cost (seconds) to traverse each edge.
+A very large value indicates a one-way street.
+See the `pgrouting` documentation and [other threads](https://gis.stackexchange.com/questions/198200/how-are-cost-and-reverse-cost-computed-in-pgrouting) for more details.
   * Transform the street geometries to a suitable projection, for example:

      `ALTER TABLE streets_table ALTER COLUMN geom_way TYPE Geometry(LineString, your_srid) USING ST_Transform(geom_way, your_srid);`